guruprasaad123/-cradlewise/README.md

 ### Theory

-Autocorrelation is nothing but correlation of the signal and itself delayed version. i.e Autocorrelation of 2 functions of f(t) & f(t+1).
+Autocorrelation is nothing but correlation of the signal and it's delayed version. i.e Autocorrelation of 2 functions of f(t) & f(t+1).

 Autoconvolution :